 - The rate of interest you’ll be charged

-and works out the total amount that you will have to pay to the lender.
+and works out the total amount you will have to pay to the lender.

 Deciding on the loan amount

-Before you go ahead and borrow any amount of money there are some important questions you need to ask yourself.
+Before you go ahead and borrow any money, there are some important questions you need to ask yourself.

 - Is whatever you want to spend the money on absolutely essential?

-- Could you either save up or use savings instead of borrowing?
+- Could you save up or use savings instead of borrowing?

 - How much can you afford to repay?
 (This is a much better question than ‘how much do you need to borrow?’)